7 Bible Verses for Frustration: Reclaiming God’s Peace

 There’s obviously not a cut-and-dry answer to these questions, but one thing I’ve learned about overcoming the spirit of frustration is this: There’s nothing wrong with changing course.

-Overcoming the Spirit of Frustration by Changing the Direction
+Overcoming Frustration by Changing the Direction

 All too often, I make a bad situation worse when I force my unhappy child to finish what he started.
 I tell him we came to ride at the bike path, and we will ride the full 3-mile loop.